mscherer/ansible-role-middleman_builder/README.md

 by setting the `builder` variable to either `middleman` or `jekyll`.

 This will deploy the build of https://git.example.org/website.git by using rsync as rsync_user on www.example.org, copying in /var/www/html.
+If you do not provide it, then no deployment the default builder deployment method is used instead, if any.
+The OpenShift deployment has been removed as version 2 is EOL.

 The script will not sync if build failed, and will not send email (that's on the TODO list, see end of the file).
 Nevertheless, failures caught by Cron can be